 a checklist recommending what should be included in a standard school first aid

-kit, as well as a portable first aid kit, use the First Aid Kit Contents checklist which can also be found on HRWeb at: First Aid and Infection Control
+kit, as well as a portable first aid kit, see: First Aid and Infection Control on HRWeb.

 First aid kit contents should meet the first aid requirements of individual schools.
 The contents depends on: